Business - Painting Equipment

 photo source: youtube.com

-Such application systems are commonplace in areas such as automotive, where metal and plastic have been painted like this for years.
+Such application systems are the norm in fields such as automotive where metal and plastic have been painted like this for years.
 I asked Jean-Michel how much of their production goes to the furniture industry worldwide and the answer was 30-35%.
 I find that an impressive percentage, which says everything about how safe the equipment is.
-He told me that they have not had a single case of injury or death from the current in these systems.
+He told me that they have not had a single case of injury or death due to the current in these systems.

-Because I am convinced that no matter how many words I say and no matter how many arguments I invoke, they are not as good as a picture or a film, I leave here a video taken at the commissioning of such equipment, at a factory in Romania.
-You will see how, at a certain point, the mist produced by the sprayed lake disappears, settling quietly on the piece.
-Around the 35th second.
-Enjoy watching.
+Because I am convinced that no matter how many words I say and no matter how many arguments I invoke, they do not make a picture or a movie, I leave here a video taken during the commissioning of such equipment at a factory in Romania.
+You will see how, at a certain point, the mist produced by the pulverized lake disappears, settling down on the part.
+At about 35 seconds.
+Enjoy.

 About the author